The Quarrel with God

 Dickinson will not foreclose what she cannot verify.
 This refusal to pretend certainty she does not have is one of the most important intellectual virtues in the history of American poetry.

-Her wrestling — with death, with immortality, with the silence of God, with the gap between the gospel’s promises and her experience of the world — is the wrestling of Jacob at the Jabbok: the refusal to let go until the blessing comes, even when the blessing is delayed.
+Dickinson's poetry is the sustained examination of this question by a mind too honest to accept easy answers.
+Her wrestling – with death, with immortality, with the silence of God, with the gap between the gospel's promises and her experience of the world – is the wrestling of Jacob at the Jabbok: the refusal to let go until the blessing comes, even when the blessing is delayed.
 She never fully received it in the terms her tradition offered.
-But the search was genuine, and TLA reads it as a form of the seed of the woman pressing against the inadequacy of its own cultural expression of the faith.
+But the search was genuine, and TLA reads it as the rupture Genesis 3 names pressing against the inadequacy of its own cultural expression of the faith – the estrangement the chapter describes, examined from the inside by someone unwilling to look away from it.